matthew-lowery/ML_Stanford/README.md

 ### ex7
 implement K-means clustering algorithm to compress an image (finding 16 most common colors from RGB encoding and storing each pixel as an index of the 16);
 use PCA to find a low-dimensional representation of face images

+### ex8
+create an anomaly detection algorithm, applying it to detect failing servers on a network; using collaborative filtering to build a recommender system for movies